|Short Biography Of Dr. APJ Abdul Kalam|

 APJ Abdul Kalam Controversial Decision:

-Perhaps the foremost notable argument was that of Afzal Guru, a Kashmiri terrorist who was convicted for an attack on the Indian Parliament in December 2001 and given the death penalty by the Supreme Court of India in 2004.
+However, perhaps the foremost notable argument was that of Afzal Guru, a Kashmiri terrorist who was convicted for an attack on the Indian Parliament in December 2001 and given the death penalty by the Supreme Court of India in 2004.

-On 20 October 2006, he died as a result of pending action on his mercy petition.
+But, on 20 October 2006, he died as a result of pending action on his mercy petition.
 He also took one more controversial decision to bring down President’s decree in Bihar in 2005.

 In September 2003, at PGI Chandigarh, Dr. Kalam supported the necessity for a Uniform Civil Code in the country keeping in mind the population of the country.